Tayway: Current use

-Strathtay Scottish were bought by Stagecoach Group in 2005, who continued to use the Tayway brand for their routes 73 and 74 between Ninewells Hospital (Note: Served by most 73, 73A, 73B, 73C and 74 services only.), Dundee, Broughty Ferry, Monifieth (Note: Monifieth is served by all the services.
-Ethiebeaton, Ashludie and Broomhill are served by services 74, 74A, 74B and 74C.), Carnoustie (Note: Carnoustie is served by the 73, 73A, 73B, 73C and 74.
-Greenlaw Park and the Westhaven area are served by services 73C and 74, Shanwell Rd/Carnoustie High School are served by services 73B and 73C), and Arbroath (Note: Served by the 73, 73A, 73B and occasionally by the 73C.).
-The Tayway runs every 15 minutes on weekdays and Saturdays whilst running half-hourly on Sundays.The route was notable for being the only bus route in the UK (outside of London) to retain bus conductors, known locally as clippies.
+Strathtay Scottish were bought by Stagecoach Group in 2005, who continued to use the Tayway brand for their service 73: Ninewells to Arbroath.

+The route was notable for being the only bus route in the UK (outside of London) to retain bus conductors, known locally as clippies.
 Conductors were found on most bus services in the area until the 1980s, when most buses became pay-on-entry, minimising the need for a second staff member on board.
 Conductors speed up journey times, minimising dwell time at bus stops en-route as the driver does not need to issue fares.
 However, conductor-operation on the route was stopped in March 2020 as a result of the Coronavirus pandemic, and it was later announced that conductors would not return to the route.

 In November 2014, Stagecoach announced a three-month trial of two New Routemaster buses.
 The trial was unsuccessful, with buses frequently breaking down, causing substantial delays.

-The route is now operated with 16 diesel double-decker buses built by Alexander Dennis in Falkirk.
-There are 16 brand new 2nd generation Alexander Dennis Enviro400EVs electric double deckers on the way for the Tayway services.
+The route was then operated with 16 diesel double-decker Alexander Dennis Enviro400 MMC buses built by Alexander Dennis in Falkirk.

+In the summer of 2025, 16 brand new Alexander Dennis Enviro400EVs electric double decker's soon replaced their predecessors, with 7 new Volvo BZL's joining later.

+In late 2024 to early 2025, the bus timetable was updated.
+The updated 72, 73/A/B/C, and 74/A/B/C between Ninewells Hospital (Note: Served by most 73, 73A, 73B, 73C and 74 services only.), West End (Hawkhill), Dundee City Centre, Broughty Ferry, Monifieth (Note: Monifieth is served by all the services.
+Ethiebeaton, Ashludie and Broomhill are served by services 74, 74A, 74B and 74C.), Carnoustie (Note: Carnoustie is served by the 73, 73A, 73B, 73C and 74.
+Greenlaw Park and the Westhaven area are served by services 73C and 74, Shanwell Rd/Carnoustie High School are served by services 73B and 73C), and Arbroath (Note: Served by the 73, 73A, 73B and occasionally by the 73C.).

+The timetable is set to change again on 28th September 2026.